yoshihikohayashi/wic_llm_coling2025/README.md

 * Contact mailto:yoshihiko.hayashi@gmail.com

 ***

+## To reproduce the results ##
+You need to collect zero-shot results.

 ## Directories
 * **WiC_dataset**: This directory maintains the original Word-in-Context dataset.
 Please refer to the original WiC paper for details.
   * M.T.
 Pilehvar and J. Camacho-Collados, [WiC: the Word-in-Context Dataset for Evaluating Context-Sensitive Meaning Representations.](https://aclanthology.org/N19-1128/), NAACL 2019.